open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 that we can put it together into a single system.
 The organization isn't clear for both parts.
 There is no clear organizational structure for the website and community parts.
-They are three to five people which keep it running in the small core and for the ultra developments the organization is based on the labs.
+They are three to five people which keep it running in the small core and for the developments the organization is based on the labs.
-> [name=Julien Colomb]probably not "ulta"

-> Robert Mies
-> Yeah, so many more people.

 There are a lot of on and off experts.
-Overall we have more than hundred people involved, but it's not a fixed, structured hierarchy.
+Overall, we have more than hundred people involved, but it's not a fixed, structured hierarchy.
 Decision is made by a discussion and besides there are also some individual efforts to promote things.{{< /expand >}}